How do you write a headline that works?

 Contrast works in real life with colours, textures or flavours.
 Not surprisingly, it works with headlines too.

-1) When do you write your headlines?
+1) When do you write a headline?
 At the beginning or the end?

 2) Should you use HOW or WHY when writing headlines?